Vinnie Dombroski

-Vinnie Dombroski is an American musician, best known as the lead vocalist and main songwriter for the rock band Sponge.
+Vinnie Dombroski (born December 4, 1962) is an American musician, best known as the lead vocalist and main songwriter for the rock band Sponge.
 He also fronted the short-lived supergroup Spys4Darwin, and has been a member of several Detroit-based bands throughout his career.

 Dombroski is also the lead vocalist and co-founder of the Lucid alongside bassist David Ellefson (ex-Megadeth), guitarist Drew Fortier (ex-Bang Tango), and drummer Mike Heller (ex-Fear Factory).

 Early life

 Dombroski was born and raised in Detroit, Michigan.
 His father was a guitarist who taught him how to play guitar.
 He later learned to play drums.
 By the time he was 12, he was writing his own songs.
-He listened to various Motown Records R&B artists.
-Dombroski’s sister would often bring records in which the family would listen to.
-Dombroski has cited the MC5, the Stooges, Iggy Pop, David Bowie, the Velvet Underground, Alice Cooper, Bob Seger, Aerosmith, the Beatles, the Rolling Stones, the Sex Pistols, the Clash, Fear, the Psychedelic Furs, and Hank Williams as musical influences.
+He said that listening to Motown R&B artists was his earliest exposure to music.
+Dombroski's sister would often bring records in which the family would listen to.

 Career

 Loudhouse

 Dombroski played drums for the band Loudhouse, which would release one full-length album titled For Crying Out Loud in 1991.